 Of course, these are not the only designs of shoes that are able to be imported; however, these types of footwear must be fully identified in the importing process.

 Knowing your target audience, who the footwear will be sold to, is important information when importing footwear.
 This will affect how the shoes can be made, as well as the import process.
 For example, children’s footwear will face much more regulations on importing than men’s or women’s footwear.
 Children’s footwear is designed for children ages 12 and under.
 Some children’s footwear includes materials such as paint.
 The Consumer Product Safety Improvement Act (CPSIA), enacted in 2008, regulates specific substances in children’s footwear and other products.
 In this case, children’s shoes cannot exceed 90 parts per million (ppm) of paint.
 Other types of footwear must be tested and meet quality standards as well.

 If you are looking for a customs broker to help you import footwear and any other goods fast and easy, AFC International is here for you.
 Our knowledgeable and trained customs brokers will be able to assist you in getting your products cleared and imported into the U.S.

 Do you have any questions regarding how to import footwear?
-Leave us a comment below or join the conversation on Twitter and Google Plus.
+Leave us a comment below or join the conversation on Twitter.